Skip to main content

 Liboke (Maboke)

-Fish or meat wrapped in banana leaves with vegetables, spices, and marinade, then steamed or grilled over charcoal.
-Banana leaves impart subtle flavor and keep food moist.
-Common with river fish (tilapia, capitaine).
-Aromatic, flavorful cooking method.
-Popular preparation throughout DRC.
-Available at markets and restaurants.
+Fish or meat wrapped in banana leaves with vegetables, spices, and a marinade, then steamed or grilled over charcoal.
+The leaves lend a faint flavor and keep everything moist.
+River fish like tilapia and capitaine are the usual choice.
+It's a common method across the DRC, and you can order it at markets and restaurants alike.

 Mpiodi Fish